The internal market: general principles

 On 23 November 2022, Parliament and the Council signed Regulation (EU) 2022/2399 concerning the EU Single Window Environment for Customs.
 Its objective is making international trade easier by reducing the administrative burden and costs with the aid of digital tools.
 Businesses and traders will thus be able to provide the customs and non-customs data required for goods clearance and complete formalities in one single portal in a given Member State.

-In July 2023, IMCO endorsed the Single Market Emergency Instrument, suggesting it be renamed the Internal Market Emergency and Resilience Act, to better prepare for future crises.
+In July 2023, in a report on the proposal for a regulation establishing a Single Market emergency instrument, IMCO endorsed the Single Market Emergency Instrument, suggesting it be renamed the Internal Market Emergency and Resilience Act, to better prepare for future crises.
 Inspired by the challenges posed by the pandemic, this legislation is intended to protect free movement within the EU and establishes various alert levels to manage impending crises proactively.
 The Commission would oversee Member States’ crisis measures to ensure consistency and legality, and establish expedited routes for critical workers and goods if borders close.
 Additionally, it would be empowered to issue priority orders for essential goods in order to avoid shortages.
-Parliament adopted the report on 13 September 2023 and interinstitutional negotiations are already underway.
+Parliament adopted its position on the proposal for a regulation establishing a Single Market emergency instrument on 24 April 2024 following the interinstitutional agreement reached in February.

-October 2023 saw the publication of a study on market surveillance in the EU emphasising the crucial role of market surveillance authorities (MSAs) in protecting consumers by ensuring that products meet health, safety and environmental standards.
+October 2023 saw the publication of a study on market surveillance in the EU emphasising the crucial role of market surveillance authorities in protecting consumers by ensuring that products meet health, safety and environmental standards.
 It identifies gaps in market surveillance exacerbated by e-commerce growth and the pandemic, such as product traceability and the challenge of monitoring online sales.
-Key recommendations include expanding EU testing facilities, bolstering digital infrastructure, increasing accountability for online marketplaces, and enhancing cross-border cooperation and information-sharing between MSAs and customs authorities.
+Key recommendations include expanding EU testing facilities, bolstering digital infrastructure, increasing accountability for online marketplaces, and enhancing cross-border cooperation and information sharing between market surveillance authorities and customs authorities.
 These measures are aimed at harmonising market surveillance practices, enhancing the oversight of products sold online by requiring online marketplaces to implement measures ensuring compliance with EU regulations, and ensuring consistent consumer protection across the EU.

 For more information on this topic, please see the website of the Committee on the Internal Market and Consumer Protection.